-The Latin Americanist Research Resources Project is a cooperative initiative that seeks to improve access to the array of research resources published in Latin America.
-Its goals are to restructure access to collections and resources on a comprehensive scale and to improve electronic access and document delivery systems for Latin Americanist resources.
-Launched in 1994 as one of three pilot projects recommended by the Task Force on the Acquisition and Distribution of Foreign Language and Area Studies Materials of AAU’s Research Libraries Project, its membership has more than doubled from the initial group of twenty institutions.
-The Participating Libraries are composed of fifty ARL institutions and three non-ARL libraries.
-A growing number of Latin American partners also participate in LARRP.
+The Latin Americanist Research Resources Project is a cooperative initiative that seeks to increase free and open access to information in support of learning and scholarship in Latin American studies.
+Launched in 1994 as one of three pilot projects recommended by the Task Force on the Acquisition and Distribution of Foreign Language and Area Studies Materials of AAU’s Research Libraries Project, the Participating Libraries are composed of U. S. and Canadian research libraries, as well as a growing number of Latin American institutions.

 Goals of LARRP

 - To provide access to information that supports all forms of scholarship

 - To promote free and equitable access to these resources for the global scholarly community

 - To actively seek partnerships with institutions that contribute to the flow of information